KM-Adnan-Absar/Assignment-11-client/README.md

 2. By this project a user can create assignment, take assignment and submit assignment.
 3. When a user logged in show in his profile picture and click the pictire show dropdown menu there show create,submitted and pending assignment.
 4. In this project uses MERN technology , tailwind ,daisyui , etc. library and frame work.
-5. Deploy in the vercel and fireabse.
+5. Deployed in the vercel and fireabse.